 The record winter of 2017 and strong 2019 winter contributed to water table recovery from the preceding 5-year drought.
-Last year in April 2020, DTWs in many wellfields were at or above baseline levels.
-However, as predicted, the 75% runoff year of 2020-21 combined with moderate pumping lowered groundwater levels (Figure 3.5).
-The majority of wellfields are below baseline as of April 2021 (Figure 3.6) based on a set of approximately 175 monitoring wells that have measurements from the mid-1980s to the present.
+Last year in April 2021, DTWs in many wellfields were at or slightly below baseline levels.
+However, as predicted, the 45% runoff year of 2021-22 combined with moderate pumping during the two-years of drought has lowered groundwater levels (Figure 3.5).
+The majority of wellfields are below baseline as of April 2022 (Figure 3.6) based on a set of approximately 175 monitoring wells that have measurements from the mid-1980s to the present.
 Most wells in Laws, Taboose-Aberdeen, Independence-Oak, Symmes-Shepherd and Bairs-George were below baseline.
-Average groundwater levels in Big Pine and Thibaut-Sawmill remain above baseline.
+Average groundwater levels in Big Pine and Thibaut-Sawmill remain above or near baseline.

 Hydrographs plotting DTW for selected wells are provided in the following discussions of conditions for each wellfield.
 The hydrographs presented below were selected as representative wells that provide insight on water level changes over time.

 Figure 3.5.
-Change in water levels in Owens Valley monitoring wells from spring 2020 to 2021.
+Change in water levels in Owens Valley monitoring wells from spring 2021 to 2022.